karazijal/clevrtex-generation/README.md

 Skip the following instructions if working with existing .blend files.

 ##### To add new materials:
-The following process needs to be applied for all materials.
+The following process needs to be applied for each new material.
 Consider using [addon](https://help.poliigon.com/en/articles/2540839-poliigon-material-converter-addon-for-blender) provided by Poliigon.
 1. Import materials textures as per addon's instructions.
 2. Open the material in question in node editor in Blender.
 3. Create a new node group of all nodes except the output node (yes this will nest the groups, it is intentional).